rkbhambri/incubyte-assignment/README.md

-To run this project execute command npx jest
+To run this project execute command npm run test